TomoGuide/TomoGuide.github.io/docs/01-some-words-cryo-et/index.md

 ## Sample Types

 Cryo-electron tomography (cryo-ET) requires thin samples (around 100–200 nm) so the electron beam of the transmission electron microscope (**TEM**) can pass through.
 For whole cells, a focused ion beam (**FIB**) is used to mill thin lamellae while preserving native structure.
 However, if you’re studying purified organelles (e.g., isolated mitochondria), you can sometimes skip or reduce milling if they’re already thin enough.
-People are also now going towards more complex samples (e.g small multicellular organisms or biopsies) which involves high-pressure freezing (**HPF**) of the sample instead of the more classical plunge-freezing.
+People are also now going towards more complex samples (e.g small multicellular organisms or biopsies), which involves high-pressure freezing (**HPF**) of the sample instead of the more classical plunge-freezing.

 <figure style="text-align:center;">
   <a href="/imgs/00_CMC_vibe.jpeg" data-lightbox="image-gallery" data-title="McCafferty, Caitlyn L., et al. Cell 187.3 (2024): 563–584.">